Information for Participants

 If you have any questions on the information given in this section, please contact the study coordinator.

-At the University of Bristol, we are committed to keeping the personal and research data about you used in the ProtecT study safe and confidential.
+At the University of Bristol, we are committed to keeping personal data and research data safe and confidential.

 How we use your data

-Your data will be retained for up to 20 years after the completion of the study, in line with trial conduct regulations.
+Your data will be retained for a minimum of ten years after the completion of the Hips study, in line with research guidelines.

 Under General Data Protection Regulations (GDPR) you have a number of important rights, free of charge.
 Further information about these rights can be found on the Information Commissioners website: www.ico.org.uk/for-the-public/

 To safeguard your rights, we will use the minimum personally-identifiable information possible.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.